-Our accumulated deficit was \$13.7 million as of June 30, 2015.
+Our accumulated deficit was \$19.8 million as of September 30, 2015.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years as we continue the clinical development of, and seek regulatory approval for, our product candidates.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-We will need to raise capital for the further development of our existing product candidates and we may also need to raise additional funds sooner than expected to pursue other development activities related to our other pipeline programs.
-As of June 30, 2015, we had cash, cash equivalents, and short-term investments of \$45.9 million.
+We will need to raise capital, in addition to capital from our public offering completed in November 2015, for the further development of our existing product candidates and we may also need to raise additional funds sooner than expected to pursue other development activities related to our other pipeline programs.
+As of September 30, 2015, we had cash, cash equivalents, and short-term investments of \$41.2 million.
 We may seek to obtain additional financing in the future through the issuance of our common stock, through other equity or debt financings or through collaborations or partnerships with other companies.
 We may not be able to raise additional capital on terms acceptable to us, or at all, and any failure to raise capital as and when needed could compromise our ability to execute on our business plan.